SFDO-Community-Sprints/DataGenerationToolkit/README.md

 * Develop process for how you can build test data sets that follow a story (automated? manual? best practice doc?)
 * Prioritize leadership development/capacity building through project leadership/contributions from customers, partners, devs, etc

+### Ongoing Projects

+Currently the project team has two major efforts for our work:

+* Documentation of existing tools and partial solutions
+* Creation of a community supported tool that will empower easy creation of data sets tailored to an org's needs.

 ### Hub Group Link

 https://powerofus.force.com/s/group/0F91E000000brOoSAI/community-project-data-generation

+## Project Theme

+* theme-community-ecosystem

+## Project Vertical

+_Everyone._

+This project is aimed at helping ease the process of generating test data for projects.
+Nearly all Salesforce projects benefit from improving this process.

 ### Current Project Team

 Help us give you the thanks you deserve and ensure future contributors know who to contact if they have questions!
 Please ensure that all contributing members of the team are included.

 * Team Leader(s):
     * Aaron Crosman (Attain)
     * Samantha Shain (William Penn Foundation)
     * Cassie Supilowski (OneGoal)

 ### Project Team Accomplishments

 * [3/1 -> 4/1 virtual sprint]
     * Determined that Snowfakery accomplishes many of the original requirements brainstormed at the Philly Sprint (fall 2019) (namely: ability to generate mock data with related tables, random names and values, standard and custom objects, datasets of any size/scale, ability to populate Salesforce orgs)
     * Socialized Snowfakery to community members